skipoleschris/fpdojo/README.markdown

 The subject of the first dojo, this is a Scala implementation of Conway's Game of Life.
 See the README file in the directory for full details of the contents and solution.

+## Connect4

+An ongoing dojo project to build a RESTful implementation of the Connect4 game as a 2-player server and then create multiple clients in different languages and play them against each other.